Discover more from agarwhale

 I tried to avoid looking at the tray of tools.
 Looking up, there was no television on the dentist's ceiling, but rather a light shining into my eyes.
 I did not receive complimentary sunglasses like the orthodontist usually does, meaning there was nothing to shield me from the invasive rays burning into my eyes.
 Luckily, I didn’t have to bear this burden for much longer, because I was stuck with a needle.

-Now, having been in and out of the hospital three times for pneumonia, one of these visits lasting ten days in isolation, I’ve had my fair share of IVs (a tube put into your arm so that they can give you anesthetics or blood or whatever).
+Now, having been in and out of the hospital three times for pneumonia, I’ve had my fair share of IVs (a tube put into your arm so that they can give you anesthetics or blood or whatever).
 And I can tell you that the assistant at the office of my oral surgeon either wasn’t particularly experienced at giving needles or else just wasn’t a gentle soul, because while normal IVs feel like a little pinch, that felt like I was a pincushion subject to someone aggressively attempting to punch a needle through me.
-The doctor said he would give me something that would make me feel more “relaxed”, or as it turned out, more unconscious, and I don’t remember anything after that.
+The doctor said he would give me something that would make me feel more “relaxed,” or as it turned out, more unconscious, and I don’t remember anything after that.

 When I woke up, I felt like I’d been run over by a truck or other large vehicle.
 Not because of an overwhelming amount of pain, but I guess there was a similar sensation of lying down, looking up, and feeling really really not great.
 Gauze was stuffed in my mouth and there was a little blood dribbling down my chin.